xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## Network domains and IGP structure

+Network domains are defined by different criteria.
+Scale is the primary driver for creating separate network domains but it could be for other reasons such as administrative boundaries or geographic regions.
+In the case of the Agile network design we will utilize distinct IGP instances at network domain boundary routers (ABRs).
+Boundary nodes will contain two or more IGP instances.
+Traffic paths crossing domain boundaries can utilize redistribution, SR-TE using SR-PCE, and traditional overlay options like BGP-LU.
+SRv6 using aggregation and redistribution is the preferred approach for greenfield networks and networks migrating from legacy MPLS (LDP, RSVP-TE) to Segment Routing.

+The Agile Metro achieves network scale by IGP domain separation.

 ## Topology options and PE placement - Inline and non-inline PE
 The design is flexible to support edge service placement at different places in the network.